dragon-slayer875/pcpocket-extension/README.md

 # PcPocket Browser Extension

-Companion extension for the PcPocket app that allows bookmarks to be to the PcPocket database by sending tab information to the app using deeplinks.
+Companion extension for the PcPocket app that allows bookmarks to be added to the PcPocket database by sending tab information to the app using deeplinks.

 ![PcPocket extension screenshot](https://github.com/user-attachments/assets/dbf33a58-0de0-451c-87e3-d869682b9f30)